Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Get-AzTrafficManagerEndpoint.md

 ### Fields
 ```
-Get-AzureRmTrafficManagerEndpoint -Name <String> -Type <String> -ProfileName <String>
+Get-AzTrafficManagerEndpoint -Name <String> -Type <String> -ProfileName <String> -ResourceGroupName <String>
- -ResourceGroupName <String> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
+ [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ### Object
 ```
-Get-AzureRmTrafficManagerEndpoint -TrafficManagerEndpoint <TrafficManagerEndpoint>
+Get-AzTrafficManagerEndpoint -TrafficManagerEndpoint <TrafficManagerEndpoint>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmTrafficManagerEndpoint** cmdlet gets an endpoint for an Azure Traffic Manager profile.
+The **Get-AzTrafficManagerEndpoint** cmdlet gets an endpoint for an Azure Traffic Manager profile.

-You can modify this object locally, and then apply changes to the profile by using the Set-AzureRmTrafficManagerEndpoint cmdlet.
+You can modify this object locally, and then apply changes to the profile by using the Set-AzTrafficManagerEndpoint cmdlet.
 Specify the endpoint by using the *Name* and *Type* parameters.
 You can specify the Traffic Manager profile either by using the *ProfileName* and *ResourceGroupName* parameter, or by specifying a **TrafficManagerProfile** object.
 Alternatively, you can pass that value by using the pipeline.